 - 27. Responsibly produced peat, RPP.
-A certificate for horticultural peat which meets all responsibility requirements defined in the RPP scheme. - 28.
+A certificate for horticultural peat which meets all responsibility requirements defined in the RPP scheme.
+RPP certification covers the whole peat production from the legality of the peat producing company to site selection and all the way to the end of the production to the next land use process. - 28.
 Restoration.
 The process in which an ecosystem returns to its original stage. - 29.
 Sustainability.
 Sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their needs.
 Sustainability is composed of three aspects: environmental, social and economic. - 30.
 Sustainable development goals.
 Adopted by all United Nations Member States in 2015 as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.
 Sustainable development goals are the blueprint to achieve a better and more sustainable future for all. - 31.
 Stakeholder.
 Any person, organisation, company or other party interested in or concerned with peat production and the handling and use of peat-based products. - 32.
 Surface water.
 Rivers, lakes, ponds, streams, wetlands and other water collected at the ground surface. - 33.
 Wetland.
 Seasonally or permanently water-logged area that can be constructed on a cut-away production area as the next land-use or as a water treatment system for peat production.
 The wetland can be partly constructed as an open water surface or it can be planted with suitable seeds.
 Vegetation also spreads naturally to the area. - 34.
 Water body.
 Naturally existing bodies of water, such as lakes, rivers, streams and wetlands. - 35.
 Water source.
 A water resource that is useful, or potentially useful, to society.
 Usually means freshwater like groundwater, rivers, lakes and reservoirs.